Under normal conditions, it is not necessary to clean your Flow Frames (click here for information on routine cleaning and storage of Flow Frames).

 Please note that if you are treating American Foulbrood (AFB) this is a notifiable disease.
 Legal requirements differ between jurisdictions.
 Please contact your local authority for advice on appropriate disease control measures.

 In some jurisdictions, it is acceptable to use bleach to sterilise AFB contaminated hive components.
 Research has shown that immersion for twenty minutes in a solution of 0.5% sodium hypochlorite kills AFB spores and other bacteria.
 The solution must be in direct contact with the spores.
 It is, therefore, necessary to remove wax and other debris prior to sterilisation (see above cleaning options).
+Please note: Bleach is not an acceptable AFB treatment in Australia under the DPI guidelines.

 In some countries, Gamma irradiation is used to sterilise equipment infected with American Foulbrood (AFB).
 A dose of 10 kGy is sufficient to eliminate AFB spores (Hornitzky&Wills, 1983; Australian Honey Bee Industry Biosecurity Code of Practice, 2016, Pg 11).
 Flow Frames should be exposed to the minimum possible Gamma irradiation dose, in order to prevent degradation of frame components.